-Along with other targets, we have now built two binaries called picow_ble_temp_sensor.uf2 and picow_ble_temp_reader.uf2, which can be dragged onto the RP-series microcontroller USB mass-storage device.
+Along with other targets, we have now built two binaries called picow_ble_temp_sensor.uf2 and picow_ble_temp_reader.uf2, which can be dragged onto the RP2040 USB mass-storage device.

-The fastest method to load software onto an RP-series microcontroller-based board for the first time is by mounting it as a USB mass-storage device.
+The fastest method to load software onto an RP2040-based board for the first time is by mounting it as a USB mass-storage device.
 Doing this allows you to drag a file onto the board to program the flash memory.
-Go ahead and connect the Pico W-series device to your Raspberry Pi using a micro-USB cable, making sure that you hold down the BOOTSEL button as you do so, to force it into USB mass-storage mode.
+Go ahead and connect the Raspberry Pi Pico W to your Raspberry Pi using a micro-USB cable, making sure that you hold down the BOOTSEL button as you do so, to force it into USB mass-storage mode.

-If you are running the Raspberry Pi Desktop, the Pico W-series device should automatically mount as a USB massstorage device.
+If you are running the Raspberry Pi Desktop, the Raspberry Pi Pico W should automatically mount as a USB massstorage device.
 From here, you can drag and drop the UF2 file onto the mass-storage device.
-RP-series microcontroller will reboot, unmount itself as a mass-storage device, and start to run the flashed code.
+RP2040 will reboot, unmounting itself as a mass-storage device, and start to run the flashed code.

-If you connect to the Bluetooth device using a scanner application on your phone (see Figure 8), you should see a service entry in the "Environmental Sensing" section.
+If you connect to the Bluetooth device using a scanner application on your phone (see Figure 7), you should see a service entry in the "Environmental Sensing" section.
 Beneath this, you'll find a temperature section.
 You should be able to read the temperature or subscribe for notifications when the temperature value changes.

-Figure 8.
+Figure 7.
 The picow_temp peripheral in the Punch Through LightBlue app; advertising data (left), services (middle), and temperature service (right).